cloudflare/cloudflare-docs/content/bots/concepts/challenge-solve-rate.md

 {{<render file="_challenge-solve-recommendations.md">}}

-Rules in Challenge mode will start generating a Captcha Solve Rate data (CSR) which indicates the falsepositive percentage.
+Rules in Challenge mode will start generating Challenge Solve Rate data (CSR) which indicates the false positive percentage.
 Historically, Bot Management users see a false positive rate of less than 1%.
-If you see arate higher than 3%; you should consider lowering your threshold in small increments (3-5 points at a time) until it drops.
+If you see a rate higher than 3%; you should consider lowering your threshold in small increments of 3 to 5 points at a time until it drops.